xlab-uiuc/llvm-mcdc/llvm/docs/CoverageMappingFormat.rst

 or

-``[pseudo-counter]``
+``[pseudo-counter, optional info]``

 The header encodes the region's counter and the region's kind.
-A branch region will encode two counters.

-The value of the counter's tag distinguishes between the counters and pseudo-counters --- if the tag is zero, than this header contains a pseudo-counter, otherwise this header contains an ordinary counter.
+The value of the counter's tag distinguishes between the counters and pseudo-counters --- if the tag is zero, then this header contains a pseudo-counter, otherwise this header contains an ordinary counter.

+For certain region kinds, the header encodes more information besides ``pseudo-counter`` itself.

+* A branch region will encode two extra counters

+  ``[pseudo-counter, counter, counter2]``

 Counter:
 """"""""